Summer Camps

 • How much does a week of camp cost?
 Does my child need to attend the whole summer?

 Attending is not required all summer long, but many families do, as each week offers a different theme with fun games, activities, live animal encounters, and crafts so your camper can keep the fun going all summer long.
-Each week of summer camp is $275 for non-members and $250 for SCT/Nature Center members.
+Prices for each week of summer camp will be determined soon.
+Discounts are available for SCT/Nature Center members.

 • Are there any discounts for attending Camp WILD Summer Camp?